Dru-Mara/EvalNE/docs/source/quickstart.rst

 ---------

 The library can be imported and used like any other Python module.
-Next we present a very basic example, for more complete ones we refer the user to the `examples/` folder.
+Next we present a very basic LP example, for more complete ones we refer the user to the `examples/` folder.

 ::

+	from evalne.evaluation.evaluator import LPEvaluator
+	from evalne.evaluation.split import EvalSplit
-	from evalne.evaluation import evaluator
+	from evalne.evaluation.score import Scoresheet
-	from evalne.preprocessing import preprocess as pp
+	from evalne.utils import preprocess as pp

 	# Load and preprocess the network
 	G = pp.load_graph('../evalne/tests/data/network.edgelist')
 	G, _ = pp.prep_graph(G)

 	# Create an evaluator and generate train/test edge split
+	traintest_split = EvalSplit()
+	traintest_split.compute_splits(G)
-	nee = evaluator.Evaluator()
+	nee = LPEvaluator(traintest_split)

+	# Create a Scoresheet to store the results
-	_ = nee.traintest_split.compute_splits(G)
+	scoresheet = Scoresheet()

 	# Set the baselines
 	methods = ['random_prediction', 'common_neighbours', 'jaccard_coefficient']

 	# Evaluate baselines
-	nee.evaluate_baseline(methods=methods)
+	for method in methods:
+	    result = nee.evaluate_baseline(method=method)
+	    scoresheet.log_results(result)

 	try:
 	    # Check if OpenNE is installed